-- If a facility/farm/genetics center had exported to Ukraine between April 4, 2013, and April 4, 2018 (per Law 2042 ending remarks), it may petition for automatic inclusion on the list (verification of previous export history and listing procedure may take over two months).
-Foreign facilities with older export history (per older version of Law 1602) that kept their registration active will remain on the list. - A facility/farm/genetics center may undergo an individual audit, or the U.S. food/animal safety system for a specific product group must undergo system audits with positive results.
+- If a facility/farm/genetics center had exported to Ukraine between April 4, 2013, and April 4, 2018 (per Law 2042 ending remarks), it may petition for automatic unconditional inclusion on the list (verification of previous export history and listing procedure may take months).
+Foreign facilities with older export history (per the older version of Law 1602) that kept their registration active will remain on the list. - A facility/farm/genetics center may undergo an individual audit, or the U.S. food/animal safety system for a specific product group must undergo a systems audit by SSUFSCP with positive results.
 Consent from the U.S. competent authority will be needed to conduct a system audit.
 In this case, all federally approved facilities would obtain market access. - Individual foreign facilities may be included on the list of approved facilities after the successful completion of an individual facility audit.
-A facility audit can be requested through a direct petition to SSUFSCP or through a petition by the exporting country's Competent Authority.
+A facility audit can be requested through a direct petition to SSUFSCP or through a petition by the exporting country's competent authority.

 No formal procedure for inclusion on the historic exporters (facilities/farms/genetics centers) list of approved countries and facilities has been published.
 The SSUFSCP includes facilities free of charge upon written request.
-FAS Kyiv facilitated the inclusion of several U.S. facilities to the list.
+FAS/Kyiv has facilitated the inclusion of several U.S. facilities on the list.
 The procedure is lengthy (over two months) and requires verification of a history of importation with various Ukrainian authorities.
+Over time, access to trade data archives for 2013-2018 may become complicated, making historical export listings problematic, if possible at all.